seohyunz/Raccoon-JumpGame/README.md

 ## Introduction
   * Creation Period: 2021-09-08 ~ 11-05
   * Component: Language Java
-  * It is a game that features a simple pattern and operation in which a raccoon jumps steps on a block, and climbs up.
+  * It is a game that features a simple pattern and operation in which a raccoon <br> jumps steps on a block, and climbs up.
 ***
 ### ⁘Main Screen
 ![라쿠점프메인](https://user-images.githubusercontent.com/99002828/162566247-3088b42b-6712-43f8-ba13-582c29c78d84.png)